Educational inequality in the United States: Civil War and Reconstruction era

-The Civil War and the emancipation of slaves led to a push for more education of African-Americans.
+The Civil War and the emancipation of slaves led to a push for more education opportunities for African Americans.
 Most Black people did not have access to education until the Reconstruction era following the Civil War, when public schools started to become more common.

-Newly freed African-Americans prioritized education, and many considered it an effective way to empower their communities.
-In Southern states, Black residents would engage in collective action and collaborate with the Freedmen's Bureau, northern philanthropic organizations, and other white groups to ensure their access to public education.
-During the Reconstruction Era the enrollment of Black students began to increase because of the increased population of freed blacks.
+Newly freed African Americans prioritized education, and many considered education an effective way to empower their communities.
+In southern states, Black residents engaged in collective action and collaborated with the Freedmen's Bureau, northern philanthropic organizations, and other white groups to ensure their access to public education.
+During the Reconstruction era, the enrollment of Black students began to expand because of the increased population of freed blacks.

-Although the enrollment rate of Black students would increase from that point in time onward, there is still evidence of unequal achievement between white students and students from non-white racial identities, as well as between students from low socioeconomic backgrounds and students from higher socioeconomic backgrounds.
+Although Black students' enrollment rate continued increasing, there still evidence today of unequal achievement between white students and students from non-white racial identities, as well as between students from low socioeconomic backgrounds and students from higher socioeconomic backgrounds.

 Jim Crow era

-During the Jim Crow time, schools were still segregated, which would often result in Black schools receiving less funding.
-This meant Black students were educated in worse facilities, with fewer resources and less well-paid teachers than their white counterparts.
-Fewer African-American students would enroll in school than their white counterparts and they had less public schools available to them.
-The majority of Black students would not continue their education past an elementary school level.
+Under Jim Crow, schools were still segregated, which often resulted in Black schools receiving less public funding.
+This meant Black students were educated in worse facilities, with fewer resources, and with lower-paid teachers than their white counterparts.
+Furthermore, under Jim Crow, segregation had many negative effects that are still seen today.
+For example, because segregated schools had fewer resources, less experienced teachers, and overall less funding, there were lower expectations for student academic achievement.
+This academic achievement gap is something that is still seen in the 21st century (1).

+Due to the nature of this academic environment, dropout rates for black students in segregated schools increased.
+This limited students' future employment opportunities and perpetuated a cycle of poverty and inequity.
+Additionally, fewer African-American students enrolled in school relative to their white counterparts, and fewer public schools were available to them.
+The majority of Black students did not continue their education past an elementary school level.

 In Plessy v.
-Ferguson (1896) it was decided that educational facilities were allowed to segregate white students from students of color as long as the educational facilities were considered equal.
+Ferguson (1896), the United States Supreme Court decided that educational facilities were allowed to segregate white students from students of color as long as the educational facilities were considered equal.
 In practice, separate educational facilities meant fewer resources and access for Black and other minority students.
-On average white students received 17–70 percent more educational expenditures than their Black counterparts.
-The first Federal legal challenge of these unequal segregated educational systems would occur in California Mendez v.
-Westminster (1947) followed by Brown v.
+On average, white students received 17–70% more educational expenditures than their Black counterparts.
+The first federal legal challenge of these unequal segregated educational systems occurred in the California case Mendez v.
+Westminster (1947), followed by Brown v.
 Board of Education (1954).
-The decision of Brown v.
-Board of Education would lead to the desegregation of schools by federal law.